Telecom Italia to go ahead with bid for Vivendi's GVT

-MILAN, Aug 26 Telecom Italia will make a bid valued at roughly 7 billion euros ($9.2 billion) for Vivendi's Brazilian broadband unit GVT, which would leave Vivendi with a 15 to 20 percent stake in the Italian group, said four people familiar with the matter.
+MILAN Telecom Italia (TLIT.MI) will make a bid valued at roughly 7 billion euros ($9.2 billion) for Vivendi's Brazilian broadband unit GVT (VIV.PA), which would leave Vivendi with a 15 to 20 percent stake in the Italian group, said four people familiar with the matter.

 Brazil is crucial for both Telefonica and Telecom Italia, because its market still has growth potential, especially in broadband and pay-TV, compared with the more mature market in Europe.

-They already control the two largest mobile operators there, Telefonica's Vivo and Telecom Italia's Tim Brasil .
+They already control the two largest mobile operators there, Telefonica's Vivo (VIVT3.SA) and Telecom Italia's Tim Brasil (TIMP3.SA).

 Acquiring GVT would be especially important for Telecom Italia since it is the only Brazilian mobile operator without a fixed-line network and has a market share of less than 1 percent in broadband.

-Telefonica had an 18.4 percent broadband market share at the end of the first quarter, behind America Movil and Oi , while GVT had 12.7 percent.
+Telefonica had an 18.4 percent broadband market share at the end of the first quarter, behind America Movil (AMXL.MX) and Oi (OIBR3.SA), while GVT had 12.7 percent.

 Telecom Italia's offer, set to be discussed at a board meeting on Wednesday, is structured around a merger of GVT with TIM Brasil.